-In his home, Luis helps by running errands.
-He lives with his father and his mother.
+Luis lives with his father and his mother.
+At home, duties include running errands.
 His father is sometimes employed as a farmer and his mother maintains the home.
 There are 3 children in the family.

 As part of Compassion's ministry, Luis participates in Bible class.
 He is also in primary school where his performance is average.
 Soccer, playing with cars and playing ball games are his favorite activities.